Custom Parameters (Key-Value Pairs)

 • Value (“sport”).

-Primis platform supports defining targeting according to key-values pairs in the campaign setup, once selecting Prebid or RTB ad integration type, you would be able to set custom parameters targeting.
+The Primis platform supports targeting based on key-value pairs during campaign setup.
+After selecting either the Prebid or RTB ad integration type, you can define custom parameters for targeting.

 Primis Custom Parameters Structure